 Do Backflow Prevention Assemblies Need To Be Tested?

 Backflow prevention assemblies must be tested upon installation, when repaired, and annually by a certified backflow technician.

 National industry standards have been established for the testing of backflow prevention assemblies.
 Backflow prevention assemblies are mechanical assemblies, and as such, are subject to failure.
 Testing frequency standards were established to reduce both the assembly owner and public drinking water purveyor’s liability.
 Owners are exercising “Reasonable Vigilance” when complying with testing and maintenance requirements relating to backflow prevention assemblies.

 Testing requirements are mandated by the Utah State Rules for Public Drinking Water Systems and the Universal Plumbing Code as adopted by the State of Utah.

 Backflow prevention assemblies must be tested by a certified backflow technician.
 These technicians have been trained and certified through an accredited certification program to test backflow assemblies.
 The Utah Division of Drinking Water or your water purveyor can provide you with a list of those certified to test backflow assemblies in your area.

 What Happens After My Backflow Assembly Has Been Tested?

 Backflow assemblies must meet a certain testing criteria.
 If the assembly fails the test, it must be repaired and retested.
 The backflow technician completing the testing must complete a Backflow Assembly Test Report.
 One copy of the report should be given to you, the assembly owner.
 One copy is retained by the technician.
-A third copy must be sent to your water purveyor.
-The water purveyor is required by the Utah Rules for Public Drinking Water Systems to maintain an inventory of all backflow prevention assemblies.
-They must also keep a record of all tests and repairs made on those assemblies for a time period.
+A third copy must be sent to SWDC at email@example.com.
+SWDC is required by the Utah Rules for Public Drinking Water Systems to maintain an inventory of all backflow prevention assemblies.
+We must also keep a record of all tests and repairs made on those assemblies for a time period.